Supplicant (computer)

 In computer networking, a supplicant is an entity at one end of a point-to-point LAN segment that seeks to be authenticated by an authenticator attached to the other end of that link.
-The IEEE 802.1X standard uses the term "supplicant" to refer either to hardware or to software.
+The IEEE 802.1X standard uses the term "supplicant" to refer to either hardware or software.
 In practice, a supplicant is a software application installed on an end-user's computer.
 The user invokes the supplicant and submits credentials to connect the computer to a secure network.
 If the authentication succeeds, the authenticator typically allows the computer to connect to the network.

 A supplicant, in some contexts, refers to a user or to a client in a network environment seeking to access network resources secured by the IEEE 802.1X authentication mechanism.
-But saying "user" or "client" over-generalizes; in reality, the interaction takes place through a personal computer, an Internet protocol (IP) phone, or similar network device.
+But saying "user" or "client" overgeneralizes; in reality, the interaction takes place through a personal computer, an Internet Protocol (IP) phone, or similar network device.
 Each of these must run supplicant software that initiates or reacts to IEEE 802.1X authentication requests for association.